gilbertsoft/typo3-zwergenfabrik/README.md

-== Sitepackage for the project Zwergenfabrik ==
+# Sitepackage for the project Zwergenfabrik

-Add some explanation here.
+This is the Sitepackage for zwergenfabrik.ch.